We'll send you an email when the integration is ready and keep you informed on all the latest Connect updates.

 It's easy to connect Amazon Seller Central + Google Sheets without coding knowledge.
 Start creating your own business flow.

-Triggers whenever a new order is received.
+Triggers when a new order is created.

 Triggers once a new spreadsheet is created.

 Triggered when a new row is added to the bottom of a spreadsheet.

 Trigger when a new row is added or modified in a spreadsheet.